RS90020047/Dev_123hexa/README.md

     git bisect reset

 -- new line added for update the file

+--- adding new line for new test